 The vital and intimate emotional world of composer Christopher Cerrone is at the heart of Love Wounds.
 This evening of immersive theater will feature Chicago Fringe Opera, Chicago’s premiere “alt-opera” company, in collaboration with the powerhouse mixed-ensemble Latitude 49.
 Universal stories of love, loss and our sense of self will be explored by all performers in this production of multiple works that span the ancient to the millennial experience.
 Cerrone shows us the beauty and the gift in the wounds we carry and the music we can make of them.
 Including the cycles I Will Learn to Love a Person and The Naomi Songs, Cerrone’s one-act opera All Wounds Bleed, and a world premiere commission, Love Wounds seeks to intensify the theatrical communication between the vocalists, instrumentalists, and audience in order to bring us closer to each other and ourselves.
 Recent winner of the 2015 Rome Prize and Pulitzer Prize finalist for his opera Invisible Cities, Christopher Cerrone will be closely involved with Love Wounds, serving as composer/arranger and co-curator.

-Alex Salas is a founding member of Forte Chicago, an operatic improv ensemble, most recently seen at the 2019 Chicago International Puppet Festival, performing “Distant Flight of Birds”.
+Alex Salas is a Chicago based soprano with a focus on new works.
+Alex was most recently seen in Chicago Fringe Opera’s “City of Works,” featured in Lincoln Square with music composed by Elizabeth Rudolph and text by Laura Stratford.
+Previous engagements with Chicago Fringe Opera include “Love Wounds” showcasing music composed by Christopher Cerrone in 2019, where Chicago Classical Review described Alex’s voice as “pure and lovely in tone.”
+Alex is a founding member of Forte Chicago, an operatic improv ensemble, last seen at the 2019 Chicago International Puppet Festival, performing “Distant Flight of Birds”, cabarets, and fully devised shows.
 Since Forte’s inception in 2015, Alex has been seen devising, directing, and performing in every show.
 Alex holds a BA in Music Education from Florida Atlantic University, and an MM in Voice Performance from Chicago College of Performing Arts at Roosevelt University, where operatic credits include Contessa di Folleville in Rossini’s Il Viaggio a Reims, Novice in Puccini’s Suor Angelica, and Daughter in Torke’s Strawberry Fields.
 Alex is a soprano section leader at Church of the Holy Comforter in Kenilworth, IL.

 |Love Wounds||Soloist (I Will Learn To Love a Person)||2019|